paul-hammant/tbd/content/_index.md

 - You can either do a direct to trunk commit/push (v small teams) or a Pull-Request workflow as long as those feature branches are short-lived and the product of a single dev-workstation , whether done solo, pair-programmed, or mob.
 If the mob is bigger and the change more all-encompassing, techniques should include feature flags, branch by abstraction and "don't break the build"

-Of course, "Dev workstation" rquires some  interpretation in recent years.
+Of course, "Dev workstation" requires some  interpretation in recent years.
 Development may be in a VM, or a dev container of sorts.
 Those could be local or in a cloud somewhere.

 ### Caveats